 The IR-based product shows no precipitation on the 14th for the area of Lima.
 This indicates that much of the rain that had fallen in Lima was from water (warm stratocumulus) clouds and not from cold, ice clouds.

 On 15 March, the upper level trough caused the formation of convective cells over the Al-hajar mountains and neighbor areas in Oman, see Figure 8, and animation of IR-HRV sandwich product, the coordinates of Bahla are highlighted by the red cross.
 The formations were enhanced by moisture feeding from the Arabian Sea and mechanical uplifting of the Al-hajar mountains.

 The most intense period was around 11:00–13:30 UTC.
-Meteosat-10 captured two marked convective cells: one brought heavy rain in Al-Dhahira and Al-Batina regions; the other (to the south) passed over Bahla and produced hail, seen in this image.
+Meteosat-10 captured two marked convective cells: one brought heavy rain in Al-Dhahira and Al-Batina regions; the other (to the south) passed over Bahla and produced hail.

 The cloud top temperatures reached 220K, as seen in the IR 10.8 images, which is not particularly low.
 The other parts of Oman reported light rain.

 This infrared animation shows development of thunderstorms that continued during the night over the Al-sharqia region.